ichigo-k/ichigo-k/README.md

 - **HTML & CSS:** These are the building blocks of the web.
 I use HTML to structure content and CSS to style and make things visually appealing.

+## Additional Skills
+In addition to the languages mentioned above, I also have experience with:

+Bootstrap: I'm skilled in using Bootstrap to create responsive and visually appealing websites.
+It's a fantastic framework that speeds up my development process.

+Node.js: When it comes to building server-side applications and APIs, I turn to Node.js.
+Its event-driven architecture and extensive package ecosystem make it a powerful tool.

 ## Current Focus

 At the moment, I'm deeply engrossed in web development.
 I'm working on enhancing my skills in creating beautiful and functional websites.